Graduate Diploma in Information Technology Management

 About this course

-The Graduate Diploma in Information Technology Management bridges the gap between your existing tech knowledge and managerial capabilities.
+The Graduate Diploma in Information Technology Management bridges the gap between your existing technology knowledge and managerial capabilities.
 It covers core and compulsory units of the Master of Information Technology Management, but allows you to choose electives and shape your Graduate Diploma to your interests or career aspirations.

 IT systems management and design, data management and emerging technology units are complemented by a solid grounding in business – for example project management and leadership.
 Graduate in as few as eight months or continue on and complete your Master of Information Technology Management at a later stage, with advanced standing.